 It has been conjectured that Badbury is the site of Mons Badonicus (Mount Badon) - the great battle at which King Arthur defeated the advancing Germanic tribes of Angles, Saxons, and Jutes in the late 5th or early 6th century.

 Though there is no firm evidence that Badbury is Badon (or even that the battle ever took place), the similarity in names suggests such a possibility.
 The Rings were abandoned by 500 AD, though the site was later used as a fort by the Dorset Clubmen during the Civil War.

-Outside the outer ditch is a series of Bronze Age barrows, suggesting a cemetary or traditional place of burial.
-Views from the top of the 330 foot hill are quite good, with possible sightings of the Isle of Wight on a clear day.
+Outside the outer ditch is a series of Bronze Age barrows, suggesting a cemetery or traditional place of burial.
+Views from the top of the 330-foot hill are quite good, with possible sightings of the Isle of Wight on a clear day.

 Not to put you off visiting, but local tales tell that visitors to Badbury Rings at dusk have reported the spectral appearance of a wounded warrior, his face pressed to their car window.
 This so-called Phantom of Badbury Rings was reported by ghost researcher Dick Sheppard.
 If you need reassurance, I personally visited in the late evening and the only presence I experienced was a friendly horse owner taking his trusty steed for a ride.

 Badbury Rings are open at all reasonable times.
 Dogs are not permitted.

 About Badbury Rings

 Location: One mile from Shapwick, off the B3082 between Wimborne Minster and Blandford Forum.